 It is our strong belief that because of their characteristics our clay pavers belong in these high demanding spaces.
 As a result we want to promote the ones containing our products and reward the designers and architects responsible.
 Big or small, private or public, indoor or outdoor

 For typically small, walled gardens in dense urban settings.
 Minimum space with maximum comfort.
 This may include rooftop gardens.
 Projects must be permanent and privately held.

 For medium and large residential projects of any size.
 The project must be permanent and privately held.

 For public and semi-public landscape projects near large residential housing projects, offices, stores, lodging facilities or other commercial businesses.
 The project must be co-owned or commercially held.

 For all landscaping projects within the public space such as public squares, parks and other public accessible areas.
 The project may not be privately held.

 Projects must include Vande Moortel Clay Pavers to enter the competition and must have been completed after January 2016.
 Temporary show gardens from other competitions are not allowed.

-You can follow the participating projects through the #claypaverawards on all social media channels.
+You can discover the last editon and its winners through the #ClayPaverAwards on all social media channels.